-At Brighton College Abu Dhabi we continue to build on our vast CCA programme, even - and especially - during trying times.
-As well as enjoying - and winning! - academic challenges in the form of international essay competitions and global Olympiads, our House system offers opportunities to learn and thrive.
+At Brighton College Abu Dhabi we continue to build on our vast CCA programme.
+As well as enjoying - and winning! academic challenges in the form of international essay competitions and global Olympiads, our House system offers opportunities to learn and thrive.

 House Assemblies are often pupil-led and in addition to Sixth Formers competing in competitions such as Art, Debating, Drama and Song, it is they who take the lead by supervising the entries of Lower Senior pupils.
 Indeed, there are plenty of leadership, mentoring and supportive roles available for pupils who wish to contribute to College life.
-As well as there being stiff competition each year to become part of the pupil leadership team (the Head Boy and Head Girl are supported by a team of deputies) our Sixth Formers can become Well-being Leaders, trained to support their peers and promote wellness across the College; they might join Diversity Committee to nurture tolerance and respect for all, lead fundraising initiatives, set up TED Talks, host podcasts, enter national and international academic competitions and challenge themselves physically through the International Award.
+As well as there being stiff competition each year to become part of the pupil leadership team (the Head Pupils are supported by a team of deputies) our Sixth Formers can become Well-being Leaders, trained to support their peers and promote wellness across the College; they might join Diversity Committee to nurture tolerance and respect for all, lead fundraising initiatives, set up TED Talks, host podcasts, enter national and international academic competitions and challenge themselves physically through the International Award.